formatjs/formatjs/packages/formatjs/website/docs/react-intl/API.md

 formatList(['5 hours', '3 minutes'], {type: 'unit'}); // 5 hours, 3 minutes
 ```

+## Message Formatting APIs

-#### Message Syntax
+### Message Syntax

-String/Message formatting is a paramount feature of React Intl and it builds on [ICU Message Formatting](http://userguide.icu-project.org/formatparse/messages) by using the [ICU Message Syntax](http://formatjs.io/guides/message-syntax/).
+String/Message formatting is a paramount feature of React Intl and it builds on [ICU Message Formatting](http://userguide.icu-project.org/formatparse/messages) by using the [ICU Message Syntax](../icu-syntax.md).
 This message syntax allows for simple to complex messages to be defined, translated, and then formatted at runtime.

 **Simple Message:**